House Dems to hold contempt vote on Barr Wednesday

 Net Score: -8.8 points

-Change from one week ago: down 0.2 points
+Change from one week ago: up 0.6 points

 [Average includes: NBC News/WSJ: 46% approve - 51% disapprove; Quinnipiac University: 41% approve - 55% disapprove; Gallup: 46% approve - 50% disapprove; NPR/PBS/Marist: 42% approve - 54% disapprove; CNN: 44% approve - 53% disapprove.]